David-Else/kitty-terminal-project-launcher/README.md

 │   └── personal
 │       └── project-2

-The search results will be:
+If you created projects as above the search results would be:

 - project-1
 - project-2